juanb567/quantum-annealing/README.md

 # Quantum annealing simulator for the 2D Ising model

+This project consists on a program to simulate the resolution of the 2D Ising model with quantum annealing.

 Quantum annealing is a computational approach that leverages principles of quantum physics to solve optimization problems.
 It involves using a quantum annealer, a specialized quantum computing device, to explore the energy landscape of a problem and find the optimal solution.

 In quantum annealing, the system is initialized in a quantum superposition of states, representing possible solutions.
 By gradually reducing quantum fluctuations, the system is driven towards the state with the lowest energy, corresponding to the optimal solution.
 This process is known as annealing.